telerik/kendo-ui-core/docs/web/menu/overview.md

 # Menu Overview

-[Kendo UI Menu widget](http://demos.telerik.com/kendo-ui/menu/index) displays hierarchical data as a multi-level menu.
+The [Kendo UI Menu widget](http://demos.telerik.com/kendo-ui/menu/index) displays hierarchical data as a multi-level menu.
 It provides rich styling for unordered lists of items, and can be used for both navigation and executing JavaScript commands.
 Items can be defined and initialized from HTML, or through the configuration options.
 [Kendo UI Menu API](/api/javascript/ui/menu) can be used to add and remove items.

 ## Getting Started

 ### Initialize the Menu

 The Kendo UI Menu widget can be initialized in two ways:

 * Through HTML markup
 * Through a JSON data object